tweag/FawltyDeps/docs/usage.md

 this option, you can effectively overwrite the default list.
 For example:
 `--ignore-unused black mypy some_other_module`

+Both `--ignore-undeclared` and `--ignore-unused` support use of simple `*`-wildcards to ignore multiple dependencies, for example `--ignore-unused types-*` to ignore type stubs dependencies, or `--ignore-unused *pre-commit*` to ignore the pre-commit tool and associated addons.

 ## Output formats

 The default output from FawltyDeps is a summary outlining the relevant